JustBroch/DECO7140_Intro_to_Web_Design/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Open `index.html` in any modern browser (Chrome, Firefox, Edge, Safari).
+2. Open `index.html` in any modern browser.

 ## Deployment